conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 - **Report**: when violations occur, log these as events in the Policy's history
 - **Block**: when a violation occurs, prevent data from being processing or transmission

 By default, Policies created using the Console UI don't have any actions enabled.
-You have to complete the Policy creation first and then enable the required actions.If there are any additional actions you'd like to see, please [get in touch](https://support.conduktor.io/hc/en-gb/requests/new?ticket_form_id=17438365654417).
+You have to complete the Policy creation first and then enable the required actions.
+If there are any additional actions you'd like to see, please [get in touch](https://support.conduktor.io/hc/en-gb/requests/new?ticket_form_id=17438365654417).

 ### Create a Policy